Black hole spectroscopy of collapsing and merging neutron stars: MODE STABILITY AND STARTING TIME DEPENDENCE

 \twocolumngrid

-\section{Mode stability and starting time dependence}
+\section{MODE STABILITY AND STARTING TIME DEPENDENCE}

 The mode stability depends generally on the studied system.
 Here, we start with a stability analysis of the \texttt{Class I} model C8, shown in Fig.~\ref{fig:ModestabC8}.
 Since we consider three different ringdown models with $N=1,2,3$ modes, we can examine the stability of the fundamental mode and the first two overtones if used in the respective model.
 We observe a stable fundamental mode amplitude and phase across all ringdown models, where stability improves upon the inclusion of additional modes.
-The same cannot be said about the first and second overtone which are quite unstable for the multi-mode models.
+The same cannot be said about the first and second overtone which are quite unstable for the multimode models.
+In particular, from Fig.~\ref{fig:ModestabC8} it is apparent, that partial stability is only present at the start of the ringdown signal.
+Afterwards, the amplitude and phase of the first and second overtone blow up and hit the respective boundaries set by the prior.
+Increasing the bounds does not help with stability, but only delays the point when the bounds are hit.
+The real and imaginary part of the mode frequency on the other hand vary largely and can easily be off by more than 30\%.
+Other fitting algorithms might be able to extract overtones that are more stable, although these could be artificial.
+As there is no applicable ringdown model that treats the nonlinear effects better, overtones remain hard to extract.
 This suggests something already pointed out in the literature for the analysis of vacuum simulations~\cite{Giesler2019,Cheung2023,Baibhav2023,Giesler2024Overtones,Gao2025}, namely, that adding more modes can drastically reduce the mismatches between parameters, even if these modes might be physically unrealistic or even absent.
-A similar behavior is observed across all \texttt{Class I} ringdowns.\\
+A similar behavior is observed across all \texttt{Class I} ringdowns. \\